 I will start with President Erdoğan and his history in the Turkish politics.
 As we can see the history goes back with his leadership in Turkey from the Mayor of Istanbul and then the establishment of his party, AK Party, and then three terms [as] Prime Minister, and now for the last two or three years [as] the President of Turkey.

 Until recently, he started to play with words.
 For the last two elections there are very high voting allegations, voting fraud allegations, that can be backed with evidence.
-When he was establishing the AKP Party, he told the Turkish people that he was taking off his political Islamist shirt, meaning that he is no longer an Islamist leader but he is a democratic person who will be respectful to the human rights and democracy.
+When he was establishing the AKP Party, he told the Turkish people that he was taking off his political Islamist shirt, meaning that he is no longer an Islamist leader, [that] he is a democratic person who will be respectful to the human rights and democracy.
 And through that rhetoric he won the elections but before that he was recorded to say, “Democracy is like a bus.
 When you get to your bus station, you just take off that bus.”
-So after the coup attempt in 2016 he basically got off that bus and runs the country with an iron fist since then.
+So, after the coup attempt in 2016 he basically got off that bus and runs the country with an iron fist since then.

 You also need to understand what kind of Islam Mr. Erdoğan represents in Turkey.
 If you look at history, coming from the Ottoman times historical Turkish Islam used to be a Sufi Islam.
 Many of you might know Rumi, the poet Rumi.
 So an Islam- an understanding of Islam open to dialogue and interactions with other religions including Christianity and Judaism as we can see during the history of Ottoman times

 Now on the other hand Mr. Erdoğan for a long time has been trying to assume the leadership of the Islamic world.
 When you look at the year 2010 and 2011, we could very easily see him traveling around in the Middle East and Northern Africa, visiting Muslim countries, taking a lot of aid to those countries and talking to the people of those countries during his visits.
 By then some Western media, including Die Welte and The New York Times realized that he was playing to the leadership of Islamic world by his activities and by his actions.
 Basically what he was doing in the Middle East and how he was spreading his influence and propaganda in those countries.

-Just before the elections Gaza- In two months there is going to be a presidential election in Turkey, a snap election, which was announced last week.
-And also as the problems arising in the Middle East and the conflict in Egypt, Mr. Erdoğan became the main supporter of President Morsi in Egypt.
+Just before the elections Gaza [happened].
+In two months, there is going to be a presidential election in Turkey, a snap election, which was announced last week.
+And also, as the problems arising in the Middle East and the conflict in Egypt, Mr. Erdoğan became the main supporter of President Morsi in Egypt.
 He was very harshly against President Sisi and what was happening in Egypt.
 He carried out a lot of demonstrations in Turkey against Sisi and openly supported Mohamed Morsi.
 By that this was a good opportunity for him to assume the leadership of the Muslim Brotherhood in the region and to this day, starting from the Egyptian conflict he used this Rabia sign wherever he goes, wherever he talks.
 Every day you can see him on the media, on the T.V. stations his hand making this Rabia sign, referring to the Rabia scare in Egypt where the conflicts started.
-So with his leadership promoting the Muslim Brotherhood and their ideals, he definitely won a lot of hearts among the Muslim Brotherhood people, also among the Hamas supporters because of what happened with the Gaza flotilla.
+So, with his leadership promoting the Muslim Brotherhood and their ideals, he definitely won a lot of hearts among the Muslim Brotherhood people, also among the Hamas supporters because of what happened with the Gaza flotilla.